 - All visitors must enter the facility via the Daniel Dr. entrance.

 - Any potential visitor who has had close contact with someone with COVID-19 or is exhibiting signs and symptoms that resemble COVID-19 should avoid visiting The Maplewood for 10 days.

 - Maplewood requests (but does not require) that all visitors be vaccinated against COVID-19.

 - All visitors are required to sign in at our Daniel Dr. entrance and provide required screening information about recent exposure to COVID-19 as well as their contact information.
 Should a COVID-19 outbreak occur, this information will be acquired by the NYS DOH.

-- Visitor temperature will be monitored and stored by infrared camera located at the building entrance.
-If a visitor is found to have an elevated temperature, facility staff will be alerted and that visitor will be asked to go to secondary screening protocol.
+- Visitor temperature will be monitored and stored by an infrared camera located at the building entrance.
+If a visitor is found to have an elevated temperature, facility staff will be alerted and that visitor will be asked to go to the secondary screening protocol.